TAP-lab/taplab-nix-config/README.md

 - ~~Set up auto-updates for the system.~~ Set up a systemd service to automatically update the system as easrly as possible every day.
 Could probably be changed to less frequently but this is fine for now.
 - ~~Set up more KDE settings and move to separate file.~~
 - ~~Move packages to separate file for clearer configuration.nix~~
+- ~~Get network mounts working~~ Got the guest ones set up and mema is ready for once we set up a credentials server.